alephnode/alephnode/src/pages/13-jiggy-jest-jenkins/index.md

 })
 ```

-In the test, we're currently invoking the function to reach out to AWS with the static sample text hard-coded in the function (you'll see that soon).
-In general, though, we see it calling the function and comparing its response with something predefined in a different file.
-Here's that, for the curious:
+In the test, we invoke the `getSentiment` function, which reaches out to AWS (currently with static sample text hard-coded in the function) to receive a sentiment score.
+We then compare the result with the predefined response we expect back.

+Digging into the mock file will give us a better sense of what we expect.

 _src\/\_\_mocks\_\_\/mockAWSResonpse.ts:_